 What Pants do you Wear in the Snow?

 Leave your jeans at home.
 Cotton, jeans and such materials get wet immediately.
 Choose an outdoors pair of pants, suitable for snow.
 That will keep you dry and warm, while pants with breathable materials won’t get you sweaty.

 Such pants are also of the elastic type and can take the figure of your body.
-With a pair of nice winter boots you will look hot, while keeping your legs warm.
+With a pair of cute winter boots you will look hot while keeping your legs warm.

 - Columbia Women’s Anytime Outdoor Boot Cut Pants